fuentert/chainlist/README.md

-# Chainlist - Consensys Certification Final Project
+# Chainlist - ConsenSys Certification Final Project

 This is a final project submission for the Consensys certification.